-Whether it’s owntown worker bees, Hawthorne residents and out-of-towners, people rave about the Whole Bowl.
+Whether it’s downtown worker bees, Hawthorne residents or out-of-towners, people rave about the Whole Bowl.
 With just two disturbingly simple choices (big or bambino,) the Whole Bowl takes rice and beans to the next level, with healthy, vegetarian ingredients for a perfectly-rounded meal.
 You can customize your bowl (make it vegan?
 Nix the olives?) but no matter what you get a filling, delicious all-in-one meal.

-“Our new food cart program is a great opportunity for small businesses to gain exposure in the community, while giving PDX travelers an authentic street scene experience,” says Dave Pfeiffer of the Port of Portland.
-Pfeiffer says the airport plans to add more food carts soon.
+“Our food cart program is a great opportunity for small businesses to gain exposure in the community, while giving PDX travelers an authentic street scene experience,” says Shane Andreasen of the Port of Portland.
 And, like all vendors at PDX, the carts’ offerings come with no markups — all prices are the same as you’ll find outside the airport.